sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy_executors.md

 >Let us know what you think!
 [File an issue](https://github.com/sourcegraph/sourcegraph/issues/new/choose)
 >with feedback/problems/questions, or [contact us directly](https://about.sourcegraph.com/contact).

-Executors are an experimental service that can run resource-intensive tasks, such as:
+Executors are an experimental service that can run resource-intensive tasks on behalf of the Sourcegraph instance, such as:
 - automatically indexing a repository for precise code intelligence
 - [computing batch changes](../batch-changes/explanations/server-side.md)